LevelbossMike/ember-statecharts/README.md

 });
 ```

-Please refer to [documentation page](http://www.ember-statecharts.com) for a detailed guide of how you can use statecharts to improve your Ember.js application architecture.
+Please refer to the [documentation page](http://www.ember-statecharts.com) for a detailed guide of how you can use statecharts to improve your Ember.js application architecture.

 Contributing
 ------------------------------------------------------------------------------